Food Waste Prevention for Businesses

 - How to Minimize Food Waste (available in 13 languages)

 Surplus food can occur along the food supply chain before it reaches the consumer, for example businesses that may have excess product or have a product that is safe yet cannot be sold.
+If prevention is not possible, the next best solution is reuse (see the 5R pollution prevention hierarchy).

 Establishing food donation and food recovery programs to redistribute excess food is important.
 It can help more families’ access safe, nutritious food.

-If your business has surplus nutritious food, the next step is to find a donation program that matches the types of food available, ensuring that the donation meets the needs of a recipient and fits the capacity and operations of both your business and the recipient.
+If your business has surplus, nutritious food, the next step is to find a donation program that matches the types of food available, ensuring that the donation meets the needs of a recipient and fits the capacity and operations of both your business and the recipient.

 Learn more about food donation in B.C. and opportunities available to redistribute food.